Ananda-qk/hackintosh-x442urr/Readme.md

 - When in sleep, sometimes wake up itself.
 Wake reason: RTC (Alarm)

 ## Config.plist Configuration
 Before use this EFI, make sure you have set the SMBIOS to MacbookPro14,1 .
-You can generate SMBIOS using genSMBIOS, Clover Configurator (Clover only) or Opencore Configurator (OC Only)
+You can generate SMBIOS using genSMBIOS

 ## Bugs Report
 If you're facing problem when using this EFI, you can open issue in this GitHub or direct contact on [Telegram](https://t.me/hamcuks)

 ## Credits
-- H4CK1NTOSH Indonesia
+- Hackintosh Indonesia
 - [Dortania](https://dortania.github.io) as their pretty nice guide
 - [Zenbook Hackintosh by Hieplpvip](https://github.com/hieplpvip/Asus-Zenbook-Hackintosh)
 - [Andres ZeroCross](https://github.com/andreszerocross) for patch reference